 What Constitutes A Hostile Work Environment Claim?

-If you have been subjected to a hostile work environment at your Florida place of employment, Cruz Law Firm can help you to file a charge of discrimination with the Federal Equal Employment Opportunity Commission (EEOC).
+If you have been subjected to a hostile work environment at your Florida place of employment, an employment discrimination attorney at Cruz Law Firm can help you to file a charge of discrimination with the Federal Equal Employment Opportunity Commission (EEOC).
 The EEOC will investigate your claim with the objective of ending the hostile atmosphere at your place of employment and negotiating a resolution of the complaint.
 This may include your company agreeing to compensate you for what you have been unjustly put through.

 If mediation doesn’t resolve the charge to your satisfaction, the EEOC will investigate further and, if cause is found, will issue a Notice of Right to Sue.
 For a lawsuit to be successful, you would need to be able to demonstrate that: